Chest Masculinization FAQ

 How soon can I work out after Top Surgery?

-For the first two weeks following your FTM Top Surgery, you should be taking it easy and not doing any activities that will cause an increase in heart rate or blood pressure.
+For the first two weeks following your FTM Top Surgery in Golden, CO, you should be taking it easy and not doing any activities that will cause an increase in heart rate or blood pressure.
 At two weeks post-op, you may begin very light cardio (walking either outside or on a treadmill with no incline).
-You can increase intensity and duration over the next several weeks, as tolerated.
-At 6 weeks post-op, you are considered restriction free and may do any activities you wish, including resuming weight training – always using the “if it hurts, stop” guideline.
+You can increase intensity and duration over the next several weeks as tolerated.
+At six weeks post-op, you are considered restriction-free and may do any activities you wish, including resuming weight training – always using the “if it hurts, stop” guideline.

 How old do I have to be to have Top Surgery?